salrashid123/esp_docker/README.md

 - version
 - servcie_account JSON filename and relative reference to the folder

-Note the bacend is pointing to the HTTP endpoint of your api server
+Note the backend is pointing to the HTTP endpoint of your api server

 ```
 docker run   \